Subscribe via RSS

 Creatively, I was concerned when the family was dropped out of the script.
 As originally written, that’s a big part of what motivates the hero.
 And then when I saw the first cut, suddenly, the “family” was back in – Ridley had shot some pickups in Italy while scouting Hannibal, and there it was, the emotional element I wanted.
 2

-Two weeks before filming began, Ridley Scott brought in William Nicholson to make Maximus more than a person who just wanted to seek revenge.
-It was Nicholson who developed the internal goal of the afterlife, as well as the Juba character, giving Maximus more dimensions than before.
+Two weeks before filming began, Ridley Scott brought in William Nicholson to make Maximus more than a man hell-bent on revenge.
+It was Nicholson who developed the internal goal of an afterlife, as well as the Juba character, giving Maximus more dimensions than in previous drafts.
 But the fun didn’t stop there.
-Russell Crowe supposedly questioned every aspect of the script, and when he didn’t receive the answers he wanted, he would leave the set.
+As rumor has it, Russell Crowe questioned every aspect of the script.
+When he didn’t receive the answers he wanted, he would leave the set.

 Says a DreamWorks exec: “Russell was not well behaved.
 He tried to rewrite the entire script on the spot.
 You know the big line in the trailer, ‘In this life or the next, I will have my vengeance’?
 At first he absolutely refused to say it.
 He did a lot of posturing and put the fear of God into some people.
 Thankfully, Ridley never yelled.
 He was the voice of reason dealing with many unreasonable factors, not the least of which was his lead.”
 3